 Stop the ATV, move the differential gear lock lever to position (a), and then push the differential gear lock switch in to the "LOCK" position.
-When the differential gear is locked, the differential gear lock indicator light " H" comes on.
+When the differential gear is locked, the differential gear lock indicator light "DIFF.
+LOCK" will come on along with the indicator " g" in the multi-function display.